Valencia beat BATE 4-2 to close on last-16 berth

 Captain Soldado, whose participation in the match was in doubt after a recent family bereavement, was lucky to be on the pitch to score his penalty after he lashed out with an arm at Maksim Bordachev early in the game.

-The match officials took no action and he went on to score his 14th goal in his last 13 Champions League starts.

-Valencia's victory will further ease pressure on their Argentine coach Mauricio Pellegrino, who has made an erratic start to his first season in charge.
+The victory will further ease pressure on Valencia's Argentine coach Mauricio Pellegrino, who has made an erratic start to his first season in charge.

-A former Valencia player who worked as an assistant at Liverpool and Inter Milan under Rafael Benitez, Pellegrino came under fire after his side took only five points from their opening five La Liga matches.

-The 2000 and 2001 runners-up have a chance to seal their passage to the knockout round when they host Bayern, who beat them on penalties in the 2001 final, on November 20 before they play their final game at Lille on December 5.
+The 2000 and 2001 runners-up have a chance to seal their passage to the knockout round when they host Bayern on November 20 before they play their final game at Lille on December 5.

-"Up until we went 3-0 ahead we projected an image of solidity," Pellegrino told a news conference.
-"The game against Bayern will be decisive."

-BATE, meanwhile, continued their poor form away from home in the Champions League.
-They have won only one of their eight matches on the road, losing four and drawing three.
+BATE, meanwhile, continued their poor form away from home in Europe's elite club competition.
+They have won only one of their eight matches, losing four and drawing three.

 (Writing by Iain Rogers in Madrid, editing by Pritha Sarkar)